mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 ### @layer

-Layer order matters.
-A lot.
-The cascade sort each CSS declaration by origin, origin layer, and importance.
-The order of layers is the order in which the layers each first appeared for normal styles, with unlayered styles coming last.
-For normal styles, later declared layers take precedence over earlier declared layers, with unlayered styles being in a final implicit unnamed layer.
-This order is inverted for important styles.

 The order of layers is set by the order in which the layers appear in your CSS.
-Declaring layers without assigning any styles using `@layer` followed by the names of one or more layers is a one way to set layer order.
+Declaring layers without assigning any styles using `@layer` followed by the names of one or more layers is a one way to set [layer order](#ordering-layers).

 The [`@layer`](/en-US/docs/Web/CSS/@layer) CSS at-rule is used to declare a cascade layer and to define the order of precedence when there are multiple cascade layers.
 The following declares three layers, in the order listed: